 Stay Dialed In on the Fight for Family Medicine

-The CDC’s Advisory Committee on Immunization Practices recently adopted revised adult and children immunization schedules and discussed COVID-19 issues, including work on vaccines.
+CDC’s Advisory Committee on Immunization Practices revised adult and children immunization schedules and discussed COVID-19 issues.

-The FBI and two other federal agencies recently warned health care professionals and facilities about an imminent cybercrime threat that already has ensnared hospitals across the country.
+Federal agencies issued a warning about an imminent cybercrime threat that already has ensnared hospitals across the country.

 AAFP, Others Decry DEA Telemedicine Rule-making Delay